mantazzo/F1TV-HUD-Reworked/README.md

 F1TV HUD mod for latest Codemasters games, reworked and improved

-Originally created by MISS1LE, reworked for F1 25 by Mantazzo Reworked with the help of AI (Grok)
+Originally created by MISS1LE, reworked for F1 25 by Mantazzo

+Mod is being reworked with the help of AI (Grok)

 This project is worked on with Windows systems in mind - it may work correctly on Linux as well, but, since F1 25 is only available on Windows systems, the primary setup is for Windows.